RedisLabs/redislabs-docs/content/modules/modules-quickstart.md

 The subscription shows a "Pending" status and takes a few minutes to provision.
 You receive an email when your subscription is ready to use.

-## Step 2: Create a Database with a Module Enabled
+## Step 2: Create a database with a module enabled

 After you create a subscription, you can create a database: